Muttsuri/NetScout/README.md

 ```

 ### To be done
-* Remove printing directly to console from functions and just have them return data (fucntional coding)
 * Convert _CleanPC.cmd_ to Powershell or introduce it into the script itself(depends on _CleanPC.cmd_'s author Nuno Almeida).
 * Have the script not only ping for the computer but have it check if the computer active in the Active Directory (If possible)